International Day of the Girl Child

 Gender equality is a global priority and each year a separate theme is set with the same hidden purpose of uplifting girls and removing gender inequality.
 The first International Girl Child Day was celebrated in the year 2012.
 The theme of the first International Girl Child Day was ‘End of Child Marriage‘.

-International Day of the Girl Child 2020 theme: “My Voice, Our Equal Future”
+International Day of the Girl Child 2021 theme: “Digital Generation … Our Generation.”

 The Government of India launched Beti Bachao, Beti Padhao (BBBP) Yojana (save daughter, educate daughter) on 22 January 2015, to save and empower the girl child and remove gender discrimination against girls child in the Indian society.
 This scheme is to aware people of the importance of girls in society.
 It is to increase awareness among common people to save the lives of the girl children by completely removing the female foeticide.
 People should celebrate the birth of their girl child and educate them with full responsibility as they do for their boy child.